opendocsg/slw-judgments-backfill/2016_SGHC_271/report.md

  c.
 To allow the employer to circumvent its statutory liability or the clear statutory scheme (like allowing it to pretend that the medical expenses were loans to the employee for which the employee is liable to reimburse to the employer) would be to allow it to act in breach of the law and is void, unenforceable and illegal.

-10     Mr Rai supported the District Judge’s reference to another High Court case for guidance, namely the decision of _Lee Chiang Theng v Public Prosecutor_ [2012] 1 SLR 751 (“ _Lee Chiang Theng_ ”) where the scope of employers’ duties under the EFMA was discussed by V K Rajah JA (as he then was).
+10     Mr Rai supported the District Judge’s reference to another High Court case for guidance, namely the decision of _Lee Chiang Theng v Public Prosecutor_ <span class="citation">[2012] 1 SLR 751</span> (“ _Lee Chiang Theng_ ”) where the scope of employers’ duties under the EFMA was discussed by V K Rajah JA (as he then was).
 Mr Rai submitted that the District Judge was correct in distinguishing _Sun Delong_ on the basis that no reference to _Lee Chiang Theng_ was apparently made by the parties in their submissions before Choo J.

 11     Mr Rai therefore submitted that to allow recovery in the present case would be to allow the employer to infringe the provisions of the EFMA, delegate his otherwise personal and non-delegable duty and a scenario of double recovery in the event that the employer had claimed or may claim from the mandatory insurance that he had taken out.
 The appellant was, in any event, under no legal liability to repay KPW as there was no valid cause of action to support any claim by KPW to be reimbursed or indemnified for paying the appellant’s medical expenses.